housamz/housamz.github.io/_posts/2022-11-10-install-php-on-monterey.md

 ```
 brew services start httpd
 ```
-7. Put an HTMLor PHP file in `/Library/WebServer/Documents/`
+7. Put an HTML or PHP file in `/Library/WebServer/Documents/`
 8. In your wbe browser, visit `http://localhost` and check if you get the code running.